spectrumone/personal-documentation/common-actions.md

 ```
   * Runs the command-line client for the database engine specified in your ENGINE setting, with the connection parameters specified in your USER, PASSWORD, etc., settings.
   * For PostgreSQL, this runs the psql command-line client.

+###Create automated backups
+  This is fairly simple.
+Just run a script or a command in the crontab that does backups.
+Preferrably there should a script for daily backups and hourly backups.
+An example of a backup command would be the one db backup line on top.